Metered Aerosol (CFC-Free)

 Atrovent Metered Aerosol does not contain lactose, sucrose, gluten, tartrazine or any other azo dyes.

-Atrovent Metered Aerosol is made in Germany and supplied in Australia by:
+Atrovent Metered Aerosol is supplied in Australia by:

 Boehringer Ingelheim Pty Limited